emlearn/emlearn-micropython/docs/getting_started_host.rst

 ====================================

 emlearn-micropython is distributed as a set of MicroPython native modules.
-These are .npy file with native code, that can be installed at runtime using **mip**.
+These are .mpy file with native code, that can be installed at runtime using **mip**.
 This example uses the ``emlearn_trees`` module, so that is what we will install.

 .. code-block:: console